rkborgstrom/galvanize-read/README.md

+# Objective

+Working on your _own_ while following the instructions below and the user stories given, attempt to create Galvanize Reads 2.0 for your client.

+## Purpose

+This will be your first solo full stack application with a deadline.
+This project will test all the skills you have learned thus far.
+Instead of focusing on the end product, I want you all to take this time to hone your planning process.
+When you get this project your brain will tell you to **start coding immediately** ignore that thought.
+The world is not on fire and you will be fine, I promise.
+Take the time to lay out every aspect of the project.
+Remember,understanding what is being asked of you and knowing how to execute it are two different things.
+The more deliberate and careful you are with your planning, the smoother development will go.
+This is also an opportunity for you to identify areas where you need improvement.
+Take notes along the way about where you got caught up and retro after the project for maximum agile execution.
+Reflection is a powerful tool, utilize it correctly to become a better developer.

 ## Background

 **Galvanize Reads** is a book catalog service that stores a list of recommended technology books.
 You are building a web app for them.
 It should allow you to: